Taiyahm/Note-Taker/README.md

 ## Installation and Usage
 - Clone the repo
-- Install the dependencie below
+- Install the dependencies below
 - run node server.js
 - enter localhost:3000 in your browser